Sweet potato cultivation in Polynesia: Pre-Columbian contact theory

 Some researchers cite the presence of the sweet potato in the Pacific as evidence of sporadic contact between Polynesian and Native American peoples.
 However, it is unknown whether sweet potato was introduced through Polynesian canoes reaching South America, or by South American rafts visiting eastern Polynesian islands such as Rapa Nui.
 It is also possible that the plant was transferred without human contact, such as floating west across the ocean after being discarded from the cargo of a boat.

-Genetic, cultural or linguistic links between Polynesian and Amerindian peoples such as the Chumash people of California, the Mapuche in central and southern Chile, and the Zenú, a pre-Columbian culture of Colombia, have been hypothesised.
-Dutch linguists and specialists in Amerindian languages Willem Adelaar and Pieter Muysken have suggested that the word for sweet potato is shared by Polynesian languages and languages of South America: Proto-Polynesian *kumala (compare Rapa Nui kumara, Hawaiian ʻuala, Māori kūmara) may be connected with Quechua and Aymara k'umar ~ k'umara.
+Genetic, cultural or linguistic links between Polynesian and Indigenous American peoples such as the Chumash people of California, the Mapuche in central and southern Chile, and the Zenú, a pre-Columbian culture of Colombia, have been hypothesised.
+Dutch linguists and specialists in Indigenous American languages Willem Adelaar and Pieter Muysken have suggested that the word for sweet potato is shared by Polynesian languages and languages of South America: Proto-Polynesian *kumala (compare Rapa Nui kumara, Hawaiian ʻuala, Māori kūmara) may be connected with Quechua and Aymara k'umar ~ k'umara.
 Adelaar and Muysken assert that the similarity in the word for sweet potato is proof of either incidental contact or sporadic contact between the Central Andes and Polynesia.